fzyzcjy/flutter_rust_bridge/website/docs/guides/how-to/borrowed.md

 As a side remark, if you want to expose that field to Dart side in opaque struct, you can also wrap as `RustAutoOpaque<Another>`.

+## Clone

+Yet another way is to simply clone related things when returned, instead of returning a reference.
+This is especially reasonable when the resource being cloned is not heavy.